ravsahebdev/productivity-dashboard/README.md

 Special thanks to:

-- **Sheryians Coding School** — for designing a structured, project-based curriculum that emphasizes practical web development skills.
+- **Sheryians Coding School** for providing a structured, project-based curriculum focused on practical web development.
-- **@devendra.codes** — for mentorship, assignment guidance, and hands-on JavaScript learning.
+- **@devendra.codes** for mentorship, project guidance, and hands-on JavaScript assignments that strengthened my understanding of modern web development concepts.

-The implementation, code structure, and project customization in this repository were completed as part of my learning journey.
+The implementation, UI customization, and project development in this repository represent my own work completed throughout this learning journey.

 ---